RedisGears/RedisGears/docs/readers.md

     * **'continue'**: ignores a failure and continues to the next execution.
 This is the default policy.
     * **'abort'**: stops further executions.
     * **'retry'**: retries the execution after an interval specified with onFailedRetryInterval (default is one second).
-  * trimStream: if True the stream will automatically be trimmed after executions will finished, default True.
+  * trimStream: if True the stream will automatically be trimmed after executions will finished

 **Python API**